-With Christmas over and bank accounts still reeling, back to school costs are the last thing we need right now.
+With Christmas over and bank accounts still reeling, back to school costs are the last thing we need as the 2023 school year draws nearer.
 Yet, starting (or returning) to school, comes at a price.

 The question is: